At Flinders, curiosity is our compass and ambition our companion, as we push beyond the familiar to achieve the extraordinary.

 There’s more to life at uni than study.
 We have some great places to eat, catch up with friends, and offer many social, sport and fitness activities.
 Our support services will help you through your studies as well.

 Before studying psychology, I was a physiotherapist for 25 years.
 I got interested in mindfulness in the latter part of my physio career, teaching it to patients with chronic pain and general life stress.
 I was excited to know I could study psychology on a “fast track” through the postgraduate entry stream.
 I’m now doing a PhD, researching mindfulness in early high school as a prevention program targeting anxiety, depression and eating disorders.
 I feel incredibly lucky to have changed careers midstream to do work I am really passionate about.

 The Master of Public Administration has been invaluable to my career.
 It opened up a whole new world for me, providing just the right mix of theoretical concepts and practical tools that could be directly applied to my work.

-Studying an MBA through Flinders Business School provided me with a broad range of skills, knowledge and cultural perspectives that have greatly helped me to become a better manager and leader within my organisation and in my community as a Founder of a social enterprise.
+Studying an MBA provided me with a broad range of skills, knowledge, confidence and cultural perspectives that have greatly helped me to become a better manager and an innovative business leader in my community as a Founder of a social enterprise.
 Flexible study options allowed me to successfully balance study with a busy full-time job, and to put my learnings into immediate practice.
-My MBA has already opened doors for me in my career and with my networks, and provided a solid foundation for me to build my own scalable business as a social entrepreneur.
+My MBA has opened doors for me in my career and with my networks, and provided a solid foundation for me to build my own scalable business as a social entrepreneur.